LeetCode-in-Java

 Medium

-The canonical path should have the following format:
+The simplified canonical path should follow these rules:

 Return the simplified canonical path.